-There are some scientific studies performed trying to measure how people handle stress and why they graduate Special Operations programs like Army Special Forces and Navy SEALs.
-Some of the most interesting and pertinent to this discussion were the ones done by Dr. Andy Morgan of Yale Medical School.
+There are some scientific studies performed that try to measure how people handle stress and why they graduate Special Operations programs like Army Special Forces and Navy SEALs.
+Some of the most interesting and pertinent to this discussion were the ones done by Andy Morgan of Yale Medical School.

-Dr. Morgan's work has provided insight into the psycho-neurobiology of resilience in elite soldiers and has contributed to the training mission of Army special programs.
-His research on enhancing cognitive performance under stress in special operations personnel has been crucial to how we better understand the stress response.
-In 2011, Dr. Morgan deployed to Afghanistan as an operational adviser with the Asymmetric Warfare Group.
+Morgan's work has provided insight into the psycho-neurobiology of resilience in elite soldiers and has contributed to the training mission of Army special programs.
+His research on enhancing cognitive performance under stress in Special Operations personnel has been crucial to how we better understand the stress response.
+In 2011, Morgan deployed to Afghanistan as an operational adviser with the Asymmetric Warfare Group.

-Dr. Morgan also studied sailors going through stressful tests at Dive Training.
+Morgan also studied sailors going through stressful tests at dive training.
 He found that during the drownproofing and underwater navigation tests that were conducted, the ones who performed the best released a natural steroid called DHEA (dehydroepiandrosterone).
 DHEA buffers the effects of the stress hormone cortisol and helps the brain with spatial relationships and memory.
 Divers with the most NPY and DHEA finished at the top of the class.

-In conclusion, I have been helping candidates prepare for various types of training programs for over 15 years now.
-I have seen hyper-prepared candidates that I swore would excel in the Spec Ops training yet they quit due to something other than physical stress.
-Cold water, darkness, being yelled at by instructors, tactical proficiency, girlfriend/spouse issues can all play a part in a candidate's decision to quit training.
+I have been helping candidates prepare for various types of training programs for more than 15 years now.
+I have seen hyperprepared candidates that I swore would excel in the Spec Ops training, yet they quit due to something other than physical stress.
+Cold water, darkness, being yelled at by instructors, tactical proficiency and girlfriend/spouse issues can play a part in a candidate's decision to quit training.
 However, I have seen others who were not "physically prepared" by fitness standards who successfully graduated SEAL or Army SF training programs simply by gutting out each day and meeting the standards.